Here's Everything You Need to Know About the Edmonton Backwater Valve Rebate Program!

 1. Get Pre-approval

-The first step is to email firstname.lastname@example.org or call 780-944-7777 to arrange for a home inspection.
-Include your name, phone number, and the property address for the backwater valve installation.
+The first step is to email [email protected] or call us to arrange for a home inspection.
+Include your name, phone number, and property address for the backwater valve installation.

-You'll receive notification of the date and time of your home inspection.
+You'll receive a notification of the date and time of your home inspection.

 A Flood Prevention Advisor must complete an interior home inspection before you install the backwater valve.
 The advisor notifies you of approval at the time of inspection.
 Once approved, you can proceed to Step 2.